martinezlucas98/java2cpp/README.md

 ## Compiling Lex And Yacc

 Make sure you've installed flex and bison on your system.
-For more information read the [dependencies file.](https://github.com/martinezlucas98/java2cpp/blob/main/DEPENDENCIES.md)

 If you choose to modify the lex `java2cpp.l` or yacc `java2cpp.y` files, you would need to step through the following commands in the terminal to update your file changes.